 If thumb pain increases, try the use of ice to decrease pain and swelling: 15 minutes of ice on the thumb per each hour.
 Consult your physician about the use of a splint to help immobilize the thumb or if pain persists.

-We know how SUPER busy you are, and we understand you cannot lift perfectly all the time.
-However the more often you do lift correctly the less likely you are to injure yourself.
+We know how SUPER busy you are, and understand you cannot lift perfectly all the time.
+However, the more often you do lift correctly the less likely you are to injure yourself.